syumai/syum.ai/README.md

 # syum.ai

 * A web app hosted on [syum.ai](https://syum.ai) .
-* This app is hosted on Google App Engine.
+* This app is hosted on Cloudflare Workers.

 ## Routes